Facilities management can be overwhelming

 Earlier this year, real estate advisory firm Newmark Group looked at the impact of facilities management on a business.
 In its review, Newmark suggests that outsourced management has become a powerful tool for businesses.

-Why?
+Why, you ask?
 Newmark argues that facility management should be thought of as a drain on efficiency.
-The less time spent on dealing with facilities, the smoother normal operations can run.
+In fact, the less time spent on dealing with facilities, the smoother normal operations can run.
 The real question a business needs to ask is: “Why should staff spend time dealing with problems when they could be doing work that creates value for the business?”

 Benefits of enhancing facilities with expert support

 Equips can help support facilities management by utilizing our online platform to track and manage all facilities related requests.
-You can review and monitor the requests to know what is going on at your locations and better manage and analyze your vendor servicing using data and reporting.
-Contact us today!
+You can review and monitor the requests to know what is going on at your locations.
+This helps you better manage and analyze your vendor servicing using data and reporting.
+Book a demo today!